-GBM and Siemens collaborate to secure digital industries for a more sustainable GCC
+GBM And Siemens Collaborate To Secure Digital Industries For A More Sustainable GCC

+Signed at the sidelines of COP28, the partnership will enable more organizations in the region to benefit from both parties' expertise in automation, IT infrastructure, and cybersecurity.

-(MENAFN- Weber Shandwick) Dubai, United Arab Emirates – December 11, 2023: Gulf Business Machines (GBM), an end-to-end digital solutions provider and Siemens, a global leader in technology, have announced a collaborative effort to support more industries within the GCC to hone their competitive edge while supporting their sustainability ambitions.
+Dubai, United Arab Emirates: Gulf Business Machines (GBM), an end-to-end digital solutions provider and Siemens, a global leader in technology, have announced a collaborative effort to support more industries within the GCC to hone their competitive edge while supporting their sustainability ambitions.
 The collaboration was signed between both parties on the sidelines of COP28, being hosted now in Dubai, UAE.

 Under the agreement, Siemens and GBM will develop new go-to-market strategies for creating and supplying transformative solutions in automation, IT infrastructure, and cybersecurity.
 These solutions will be tailored to a wide variety of industry applications, from utility grid distribution to water management and power generation.